codebox168/display_ads/README.md

     DisplayAds.instance.initialize(
         isShowAds: true,
-        interstitialAdUnitIdIOS: "Put your interstitial AdUnitId for iOS here", bannerAdUnitIdAndroid:"Put your interstitial AdUnitId for Android here",
+        interstitialAdUnitIdIOS: "Put your interstitial AdUnitId for iOS here", interstitialAdUnitIdAndroid:"Put your interstitial AdUnitId for Android here",
         bannerAdUnitIdIOS: "Put your banner AdUnitId for iOS here", bannerAdUnitIdAndroid:"Put your banner AdUnitId for Android here", );